0xAX/linux-insides/Booting/linux-bootstrap-1.md

-Kernel booting process.
+Kernel Booting Process.
 Part 1.
 ================================================================================

-From the bootloader to kernel
+From the Bootloader to the Kernel
 --------------------------------------------------------------------------------

 If you have read my previous [blog posts](http://0xax.blogspot.com/search/label/asm), you can see that some time ago I started to get involved with low-level programming.
 I wrote some posts about x86_64 assembly programming for Linux.
 At the same time, I started to dive into the Linux source code.
 It is very interesting for me to understand how low-level things work, how programs run on my computer, how they are located in memory, how the kernel manages processes and memory, how the network stack works on low-level and many many other things.
-I decided to write yet another series of posts about the Linux kernel for **x86_64**.
+I have therefore decided to write another series of posts about the Linux kernel for **x86_64**.

-Note that I'm not a professional kernel hacker, and I don't write code for the kernel at work.
-It's just a hobby.
-I just like low-level stuff, and it is interesting for me to see how these things work.
-So if you notice anything confusing, or if you have any questions/remarks, ping me on twitter [0xAX](https://twitter.com/0xAX), drop me an [email](anotherworldofworld@gmail.com) or just create an [issue](https://github.com/0xAX/linux-insides/issues/new).
-I appreciate it.
+Please note that I'm not a professional kernel hacker, and I don't write code for the kernel at work.
+It's just a hobby; I like low-level stuff, and it is interesting for me to see how these things work.
+If you notice anything confusing, or if you have any questions/remarks, ping me on twitter [0xAX](https://twitter.com/0xAX), drop me an [email](anotherworldofworld@gmail.com) or just create an [issue](https://github.com/0xAX/linux-insides/issues/new).
+I would really appreciate it.
 All posts will also be accessible at [linux-insides](https://github.com/0xAX/linux-insides) and if you find something wrong with my English or post content, feel free to send pull request.

 *Note that this isn't official documentation, just learning and sharing knowledge.*

 **Required knowledge**

-* Understanding C code
+* An understanding of C code
-* Understanding assembly code (AT&T syntax)
+* An understanding of assembly code (AT&T syntax)

-Anyway, if you just started to learn some tools, I will try to explain some parts during this and following posts.
-Ok, little introduction finished and now we can start to dive into kernel and low-level stuff.
+If you just started to learn some tools, I will try to explain some parts during this and the following posts.
+Ok, our little introduction is finished and now we can start to dive into th kernel and low-level stuff.

-All code is actual for kernel - 3.18, if there are changes, I will update posts.
+All code is actually for kernel - 3.18, if there are changes, I will update my posts.

 Magic power button, what's next?
 --------------------------------------------------------------------------------

-Despite that this is a series of posts about linux kernel, we will not start from kernel code (at least in this paragraph).
-Ok, you pressed magic power button on your laptop or desktop computer and it started to work.
-After the mother board sends a signal to the [power supply](http://en.wikipedia.org/wiki/Power_supply), the power supply provides the computer with the proper amount of electricity.
-Once motherboard receives the [power good signal](http://en.wikipedia.org/wiki/Power_good_signal), it tries to run the CPU.
+Despite that this is a series of posts about linux kernel, we will not start at the kernel code.

+So, first you pressed the magic power button on your laptop or desktop computer and the computer begins to turn on.
+After the mother board sends a signal to the [power supply](http://en.wikipedia.org/wiki/Power_supply), the power supply unit provides the computer with the proper amount of electricity.
+Once the motherboard receives the [power good signal](http://en.wikipedia.org/wiki/Power_good_signal), it attempts to run the CPU (Central Processing Unit).
 The CPU resets all leftover data in its registers and sets up predefined values for every register.

 [80386](http://en.wikipedia.org/wiki/Intel_80386) and later CPUs defines the following predefined data in CPU registers after the computer resets: